-No extended meteorological records are available for Edmonson Point, although annual data for McMurdo Station, Scott Base and Cape Hallett suggest the average mean temperature in the Edmonson Point vicinity would be around -16° C, and the mean annual snow accumulation about 20-50 cm, equivalent to 10-20 cm of water (Bargagli et al., 1997).
-Short-term data are available for December 1995 - January 1996, collected during the BIOTEX 1 expedition.
-During this period temperatures ranged from -7° C to 10° C, with 0° C exceeded every day.
-Relative humidity was low (15-40% day, 50-80% night), precipitation occasional as light snow and wind speeds mostly low.
-From late January weather conditions deteriorated, with frequent subzero daytime temperatures, snow-fall and high winds.
-Data available for summer seasons in 1998-99 and 1999-00 from a weather station installed near the penguin colony suggest prevailing summer winds at Edmonson Point come from the east, southeast and south.
-Daily average wind speeds were generally in the range of 3-6 knots, with daily maximums usually being of 6-10 knots, occasionally reaching up to 25-35 knots.
-Daily average air temperatures ranged from around -15°C in October, -6°C in November, -2.5°C in December to -1°C in January, decreasing to -3.5°C again in February (Olmastroni, pers. comm., 2000).
-The highest daily maximum in the two summer periods was recorded as 2.6°C on 25 December 1998.
-The average air temperature recorded over both summers was approximately -4°C, while the average wind speed was 4.5 knots.
-Average daily relative humidity generally ranged between 40-60%.
+Since November 1999, a weather station installed near the penguin colony at Edmonson Point provides continuous meteorological records.
+The average mean temperature of the whole period recorded is -9.9 °C. Mean monthly temperature ranges from -25.2°C in July to -0.9°C in January.
+During summer, Edmonson Point Area experiences extended periods with temperatures above 0 °C. The mean annual snow accumulation is about 20-50 cm, equivalent to 10-20 mm of water (Bargagli et al., 1997).
+Relative humidity is low (15-40% day, 50-80% night), precipitations are occasional, in the form of light snow, and wind speeds are mostly low (average is about 5 knots).
+Weather conditions deteriorate from late January, with frequent subzero daytime temperatures, snow-fall and high winds.
+Available data for the summer season at Edmonson Point indicate prevailing winds from North-North-East and South-South-West, while they blow from North-West during wintertime.
+Average daily wind speeds are generally in the range of 3-6 knots, with daily maximums usually being of 6-10 knots, and only occasionally reaching up to 25-35 knots.
+Daily average air temperatures ranged from around -25°C in July and August, -17°C in October, about -10°C in November, -2.5°C in December, -1°C in January, and decrease to -5°C in February.
+The highest daily maximum temperatures were recorded from December 2013 to January 2014 when they reached +11.3°C. Average daily relative humidity generally ranged between 40-60%.